Capital One Spark Miles for Business review: Earn 2X miles on every purchase

 If you don't have the time or the manpower to wade through a complicated rewards program to figure out the maximum value, the simplicity of the Spark Miles card is sure to make you smile.

-This is also an excellent business miles card for the business owner who doesn't like to be locked into a relationship with one hotel chair or airline but would rather shop for the best deals available, thanks to the ability to easily transfer miles or use the "Purchase Eraser" feature.
+This is also an excellent business miles card for the business owner who doesn't like to be locked into a relationship with one hotel chain or airline but would rather shop for the best deals available, thanks to the ability to easily transfer miles or use the "Purchase Eraser" feature.